fakeneuron/CalenBooker/Roadmap.md

 A.2 Appointment Scheduler Preview/Confirmation Integration

 - Description: Enhance `AppointmentScheduler.jsx` with a visual calendar: month view (dots/shaded for saturation) and clickable hourly day view showing appointments inline.
 Selecting a date scrolls the calendar and populates the form; clicking the calendar fills the form.
 Booking at a conflicting time triggers a warning (e.g., “Conflict at 2 PM—Confirm anyway?”), overrideable with a flag (color-coded, stored in `appointments`).
 Uses 15-min increment granularity for openings (MVP, no profile setting yet).
-Post-submission, shows full `AppointmentConfirmation.jsx` content inline (date, time, service type, notes, calendar links, shareable `/appointment-confirmation/<id>` link), keeping the user on the page.
+Post-submission, shows full confirmation content inline (date, time, service type, notes, calendar links, shareable `/appointment-confirmation/<id>` link), keeping the user on the page.
 Future: Split views for multi-employee openings.
 - Effort: ~4-6 hours (assumes local data; +2-3 hours with Sync)
 - Priority: High - Improves workflow efficiency and UX, core to optimal scheduling.